top of page

 The team at Endangered Heritage can advise you or your client on how to best store these archaeological finds.

-Endangered Heritage has two trained archaeologists on staff available to assist with any excavation needs.
+Endangered Heritage has two trained archaeologists, with domestic and international experience working on both historic and indigenous sites, who are available to assist with any excavation needs.